ValksGodotTools/GodotModulesCSharp-Old/README.md

 I stream at https://www.twitch.tv/valkyrienyanko whenever I work on this, come stop by and say hello :)

 Another way to contact me is by joining this [Discord](https://discord.gg/866cg8yfxZ)

+## Credit
+Thank you to [LazerGoat](https://github.com/LazerGoat) for pointing out bugs here and there